Virtual Accounting

 • Onboarding: Data source mapping, chart of accounts standardisation, opening balance review, target setting, and threshold configuration.

-• Cadence: Daily or weekly cash and alert reviews, monthly performance and trend reviews, quarterly strategy checkpoints.
+• Cadence: Daily or weekly cash and alert reviews.
+Monthly performance and trend reviews.
+Quarterly strategy checkpoints.

 • Deliverables: Closed books with trial balance, compliance calendar status, exception resolution log, dashboard access with role based views.

-Founders do not post entries, founders decide on actions, the CA team executes.
+Founders do not post entries.
+Founders decide on actions.
+The CA team executes.

 Bringing it together

 The founder needs an accounting dashboard that starts with cash and runway, moves through liquidity and working capital speed, tracks revenue and profit against targets, ties expenses to burn and cash flow, embeds India compliance, and keeps controls and definitions in view.
-Every KPI maps to a direct action, if something turns red, you know what to do next.
-For exemplar structures, review financial dashboard, business intelligence dashboards for accounting—key metrics, and accounting dashboard examples.

 FAQ